imagej/imagej.github.io/_pages/develop/uploading-plugins.md

 Once everything is ready for upload, just click the button *Upload to Server*.

-**Note:** you will need to have an account on [fiji.sc](/contribute/funding) which is in the group *updaters*, and you will only be offered the upload option by the Updater if you work from a working directory with source files.
+{% include notice icon="note" content="You will need to have an account on [fiji.sc](/contribute/funding) which is in the group *updaters*, and you will only be offered the upload option by the Updater if you work from a working directory with source files." %}

 ## Using the command line